Search

 Recommendation

-Taking into account the balance of outcomes, the value of a flexible, transparent, and inclusive approach to land rights documentation in developing countries, and the quality and consistency of the evidence, we make the following recommendation: For parties to an ownership or use of land dispute, FFP land mapping is more conducive to well-being than land title registration.
+Taking into account the balance of outcomes, the relational and evidentiary benefits of a collaborative approach to fact-finding for all parties involved, and the quality and consistency of the evidence, we make the following recommendation: For parties to an ownership or use of land dispute, joint fact-finding is more conducive to well-being than independent fact-finding.

 Table of Contents